-This festive item will be the perfect addition to your Christmas breakfast – eggnog pancakes add a rich, sweet flavor with a hint of nutmeg to a traditional breakfast food.
-If your Christmas celebration isn’t compete without the thick sweet drink, you’re going to love these festive pancakes.
-These pancakes are one of my favorite recipes using eggnog, and your family will love eating these Christmas pancakes while unwrapping gifts!
+This festive item will be the perfect addition to your breakfast – eggnog pancakes add a rich, sweet flavor with a hint of nutmeg.
+If your holiday celebration isn’t complete without the thick, spiced drink, you’re going to love this brunch staple.
+These pancakes are one of my favorite recipes using eggnog, and your family will love eating Christmas pancakes while unwrapping gifts!

-(Side note: if you ever wonder why I get so extra around holidays and why I’m sometimes, admittedly, that mom, just look to my parents.)
+(Side note: if you ever wonder why I get so extra around holidays, just look to my parents.)